Brad Hooker

-Brad Hooker (born 13 September 1957) is a British-American philosopher who specialises in moral philosophy.
+Brad Hooker (born 13 September 1957) is an American philosopher who specialises in moral philosophy.
 He is a professor at the University of Reading and is best known for his work defending rule consequentialism (often treated as being synonymous with rule utilitarianism).

 His book Ideal Code, Real World received a number of favourable reviews from high-profile philosophers.
 Derek Parfit, for example, wrote: "This book seems to me the best statement and defence, so far, of one of the most important moral theories."

 Education

 Hooker initially studied philosophy at Princeton University before pursuing his BPhil and DPhil at the University of Oxford from 1981 to 1986, where he was a member of St Anne's College, and was taught and supervised by Parfit, James Griffin, and Richard Hare.

 Hooker's rule-consequentialism

 One of the most common objections to rule-consequentialism is that it is incoherent, because it is based on the consequentialist principle that we should be concerned with maximising the good, but then tells us not to act to maximise the good, but to follow rules (even in cases where we know that breaking the rule could produce better results).

 Hooker avoids this objection by not basing his form of rule-consequentialism on the ideal of maximising the good.
 He writes: